 Coffin Cave is a highly efficient aquifer recharge feature whose entrance is immediately adjacent to an ephemeral surface drainage channel.
 Coffin Cave Preserve is mostly atop the Georgetown Formation even though the entire property is within the EARZ.
-Only the immediate area around cave entrance and along the Coffin Cave Preserve's lowest lying portions (along the drainage channel adjacent to the cave entrance) is the top of the Edwards Formation exposed.
-Runoff predominates over recharge on the less permeable Georgetown limestone during rain events.
+The top of the Edwards Formation is only exposed on the immediate area around the cave entrance and along the Coffin Cave Preserve's lowest lying portions (along the drainage channel adjacent to the cave entrance).
+Runoff predominates over recharge on the less-permeable Georgetown limestone during rain events.
 Water is effectively routed to the Edwards outcrop where it enters Coffin Cave.
 The cave's surface drainage basin (approximately 58 acres) is quite large compared to the average Edwards Formation cave.
-Some of the original drainage basin may have been removed by the quarry immediately west from the Coffin Cave Preserve (see Figure 23).
-Coffin Cave's drainage basin entirety could not be included within the conservation area due to the basin's large size.
+Some of the original drainage basin may have been removed by the quarry immediately west from the Coffin Cave Preserve (see Figure 21).
+The entirety of the drainage basin of Coffin Cave could not be included within the conservation area due to the basin's large size.

 Coffin Cave's other notable hydrological condition relates to its stratigraphic penetration through the Edwards Aquifer's upper half.
 Surface runoff is delivered almost to the aquifer base level in a matter of minutes during heavy rainfall events.
-The cave entrance is a solution-enlarged fracture (trending at approximately 125 degrees) measuring 7 feet long and 2 feet wide.
+The cave entrance is a solution-enlarged fracture (trending at approximately 125 degrees) measuring 7 feet long by 2 feet wide.
 The entrance shaft drops approximately 45 feet from its surface expression.
-Extensive lateral passage continues from the entrance pit's base to the southeast and north before reaching approximately 60 feet deep.
+Extensive lateral passage continues from the base of the entrance pit to the southeast and north before reaching approximately 60 feet deep.

 The Edwards limestone contains three distinct zones with regards to hardness and bedrock competency: an upper hard layer, a middle softer layer, and a lower hard layer.
 The Coffin Cave map produced by ZARA Environmental ([ZARA] 2010) seems to show that the cave morphology evolved in response to this stratified heterogeneity within the Edwards Formation.
-The profile of the cave shows that the upper approximately 42.6 feet of the cave comprises a vertical shaft formed along a prominent bedrock fracture trending from the northwest to the southeast (Photograph 30).
+The profile of the cave shows that the upper approximately 42.6 feet of the cave comprises a vertical shaft formed along a prominent bedrock fracture trending from the northwest to the southeast (Photograph 31).
 Cave development was restricted to the fracture plane within this zone.
-Cave morphology is predominantly lateral where cave development followed the softer beds within the Edwards Formation below this zone at between 42.6 feet to 55.7 feet (Figure 24).
+Cave morphology is predominantly lateral where cave development followed the softer beds within the Edwards Formation below this zone at between 42.6 and 55.7 feet (Figure 22).

-Photograph 30.
+Photograph 31.
 The Coffin Cave entrance is a vertical shaft dropping into the Edwards Formation from the contact with the overlying Georgetown Formation.

-Figure 24.
+Figure 22.
 Coffin Cave is roughly formed in the Edwards Formation's upper half.